Montrose Location Hours Mon-Sat- 1-10pm Sun 1-9 (773) 348-0400

 Peter Poulos gives a brief history of Margie's

 Three scoops of ice cream.
-Whipped cream.
-Nuts.
-And a river of rich, bittersweet hot fudge.
+Whipped cream, nuts, & a river of rich, bittersweet hot fudge.
 To many, that's heaven in a white clamshell dish.

-A venerable Chicago institution known far and wide, Margie's Candies has delighted young and old with our homemade sundaes, shakes and hand-dipped candies for more than 90 years.
+A venerable Chicago institution known far and wide, Margie's Candies has delighted young and old with our homemade sundaes, shakes and hand-dipped candies for almost 100 years.

 Peter George learned the fine art of candy making from his grandfather and started working at the shop "when I was old enough to be seen."
 He has been here for more than 60 years.
-His teenage son George, "a great fudge maker," is the fourth generation to learn the intricacies of the business, and the plan is for young George to take over the helm someday.
+His son George, now in his 20's, "a great fudge maker," is the fourth generation to learn the intricacies of the business, and the plan is for young George to take over the helm someday.

 The secret is out.
 Our third-generation owner Peter George Poulos knows it well: "You have never tasted paradise until you have eaten ice cream when it's first made."